What Happens in a Deep Brain Reorienting (DBR) Therapy Session? A Gentle Guide

 What Is DBR Therapy?
 A Plain-Language Explanation

 DBR, or Deep Brain Reorienting®, is a neuroscience-based trauma therapy developed by Scottish psychiatrist Dr. Frank Corrigan.
-It is offered virtually for adults in New York and Massachusetts through Soulful Flow.
+It is offered virtually for adults in New York a

 For the neuroscience behind DBR and a summary of the current research, trauma researcher Dr. Ruth Lanius has published an accessible overview at ruthlanius.com/deep-brain-reorienting-dbr-summaries.